SalsabeelZubaidi/Capstone-Project/README.md

 To install and run the project:
-1- git clone
+1. git clone
-2- cd capstone-project then cd petsadoption
+2. cd capstone-project then cd petsadoption
-3- pipenv install django
+3. pipenv install django
-4- pipenv shell
+4. pipenv shell
 (create Database)
-in your terminal:.
+in your terminal:
-6- psql -U postgres
+5. psql -U postgres
 enter your password then :
-7- CREATE DATABASE dbname
+6. CREATE DATABASE dbname
-login into pgAdmnin and check the db was created succesfully 8- change database credentials in DATABASES in (settings.py) 8- python manage.py makemigrations
+login into pgAdmnin and check the db was created succesfully
+7. change database credentials in DATABASES in (settings.py)
+8. python manage.py makemigrations
-9- python manage.py migrate
+9. python manage.py migrate
-10- python manage.py runserver
+10. python manage.py runserver